oceanByte/chainlink-education/src/api/src/shared/course/courses/vrfIntroduction/Chapters/Chapter-12/course.md

 }
 </Highlight>

-Now that the contract is complete you need to subscribe your contract to the VRFCoordinator.
+Now that the contract is complete, you need to subscribe your contract to the VRFCoordinator.
 You can do so via the Subscription Manager at [vrf.chain.link](https://vrf.chain.link/).
 Go to the website and follow the steps to see what it would be like to set up a subscription.